Education and learning

-For more information please visit the community centre section.
+For more information please visit the community centres section.

 World War One activity packs

-New activity packs are now available to download to support the World War One galleries at Newarke Houses Museum.
+Activity packs are available to download to support the World War One galleries at Newarke Houses Museum.

 Three activity packs are available, a family pack, for ages seven to 11 and 11 to 16.
 The packs are suitable for families, school and community groups and include activities to do in the museum and at home.
 The following documents are available to download from this page.

 - World War One activity pack for 7-11 years'

 - World War One activity pack for 11-16 years'